FREE Coin Price Reaches $0.0000 on Top Exchanges (FREE)

-FREE Coin (CURRENCY:FREE) traded 2.7% lower against the US dollar during the 1-day period ending at 21:00 PM E.T. on November 12th.
-During the last week, FREE Coin has traded 10.6% lower against the US dollar.
-FREE Coin has a market cap of $20.68 million and $422,901.00 worth of FREE Coin was traded on exchanges in the last 24 hours.
-One FREE Coin coin can currently be purchased for about $0.0000 or 0.00000000 BTC on exchanges.
+FREE Coin (CURRENCY:FREE) traded 7.3% higher against the dollar during the twenty-four hour period ending at 21:00 PM E.T. on November 19th.
+FREE Coin has a total market cap of $17.81 million and approximately $269,779.00 worth of FREE Coin was traded on exchanges in the last 24 hours.
+One FREE Coin coin can now be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Over the last seven days, FREE Coin has traded 13.5% lower against the dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.